IN AN IMPORTANT new profile piece, the Nobelist and climate unifier Al Gore opens up on a range of once-taboo subjects.

 And that is why until I draw my last breath, I will pour my heart and soul into the cause of protecting our children from the dangers of smoking.

-How did Gore pursue that cause, I ask?
+How did he pursue that cause, I ask?

-“Well, first, I figured I should probably stop selling tobacco.”
+“Well, first, I figured I should stop selling tobacco.”

-But it was harder than he expected to kick the habit, and two years after his sister’s death Gore was still selling “regularly.”
+But kicking the habit was easier said than done, and two years after his sister’s death Gore was still selling “regularly.”

 Why did it take so long, I ask?